Seiichirō Yasui: Early life and career

 Yasui was born in Ishima Village, Mitsu District, Okayama Prefecture.
-After graduating from the Faculty of Law in Tokyo Imperial University, Yasui joined the Ministry of Home Affairs, where he served as superintendent for Ibaraki and Kanagawa police.
+After graduating from the Faculty of Law in Tokyo Imperial University, Yasui joined the Home Ministry, where he served as superintendent for Ibaraki and Kanagawa police.
 He later was promoted to the police chief of Toyama and Hyogo Prefectures.

 In 1931, Yasui became a secretary to the Governor-General of Korea, Kazushige Ugaki, and served in colonial management, including the head of the Monopoly Bureau (朝鮮総督府専売局).
-In 1936, he was the Governor of Keiki Province.
+In addition, in 1936, he was the Governor of Keiki Province.
 Yasui returned to Japan and was appointed Governor of Niigata Prefecture from 1940 to 1941.

 Governor of Tokyo

-Yasui was first appointed Governor of Tokyo, serving the position from 1946 to 1947.
+Yasui was first appointed as the Governor of Tokyo, serving the position from 1946 to 1947.
 In 1947, he was elected Governor of Tokyo in the first direct elections.

-During his 12-year tenure as governor, Yasui helped push for laws for beginning post-World War II reconstruction of Tokyo and turning Tokyo into a modernized metropolis, including the Metropolitan Area Development Law (首都圏整備法制定), a law enacted in 1956 to plan for the development of the Tokyo metropolitan area.
+During his 12-year tenure as governor, Yasui helped push for laws for beginning post-World War II reconstruction of Tokyo and turning Tokyo into a modernized metropolis.
+One was the Metropolitan Area Development Law (首都圏整備法制定), a law enacted in 1956 to plan for the development of the Tokyo metropolitan area.
 Yasui also decreased food shortages in the capital.

 In 1954, Yasui supported a bid for Tokyo to host the 1960 Summer Olympics.
 Tokyo lost the bid to Rome, but it would later host the 1964 Summer Olympics.

 Yasui was re-elected in 1951 and 1955.